makma/fingerprintjs.com/content/blog/the-best-npm-browser-fingerprint-packages.md

 ![get-browser-fingerprint](/img/uploads/kpnu6qr.png)

-GitHub’s [get-browser-fingerprint](https://www.npmjs.com/package/get-browser-fingerprint) is a “zero-dependency” function that is able to uniquely detect users from the browser.
+GitHub’s [get-browser-fingerprint](https://www.npmjs.com/package/get-browser-fingerprint) is a “zero-dependency” function that can uniquely detect users from the browser.
 It’s the smallest package on this list, which can be convenient for your projects.

 ### Ease of use